 Yealink IP phones

 Yealink provides one-stop communication solutions with the integration of voice, data, and video communications for both internal and external partners to help employees gain communication efficiency while reducing cost at the same time.
-Yealink solutions are based on open standards, providing excellent compatibility and interoperability with worldwide leading Unified Communications.
+Yealink phone system solutions are based on open standards, providing excellent compatibility and interoperability with worldwide leading Unified Communications.

 - Video Conferencing